IgniteUI/help-topics/topics/02_Controls/igDataChart/00_Overview/~igDataChart_Overview.md

 </table>

->**Note:**To learn about the different ways to reference JavaScript resources in Ignite UI, see the [Using JavaScript Resources in Ignite UI](Deployment-Guide-JavaScript-Resources.html) topic.
+>**Note:**To learn about the different ways to reference JavaScript resources in %%ProductName%%, see the [Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html) topic.